5 Rules For Taking A Break In A Relationship – And Why They Work

 Image: Shutterstock

 If you are trying to make sense of the relationship while you are on a break, it is unwise to set a time frame.
 This will lead to more anger and frustration as one partner may just bide the time and want to get back together the moment it ends while the other may not be sure about reconciling yet.
 Also, they may get angry at the other for requesting more time to decide.
-The break is to find yourself, and this process cannot be rushed.
+The pause in the relationship is to find yourself, and this process cannot be rushed.
 If you are not ready, you shouldn’t jump back in just because the “three-month break” is over.
 Take your time, and make a decision that is best for your mental well-being.

-Quick Tip
+protip_icon Quick Tip

 The timeline of your break will depend on the reason.
 You can use checkpoints to touch base with each other or with your therapist to stay on track.